esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_minlp.rst

 Note how we need to specify explicitly the number of inequality constraints and the integer problem dimension (as pygmo otherwise by default assumes 0 for both).
 Note also that the bounds (for the integer part) must be integers, otherwise pygmo will complain.
-There is no need, foir this case, to also specify explicitly the number of objectives as by default pygmo assumes single objective optimization.
+There is no need, for this case, to also specify explicitly the number of objectives as by default pygmo assumes single objective optimization.
 The full documenation on the UDP optional methods can be found in the :class:`pygmo.problem` docs.